Spanish ship Fenix (1749): The Moonlight Battle

-By 1780 Fénix was 31 years old.
+By 1780, Fénix was 31 years old.
 She was neither a good sailer nor as well armed as her British counterparts, which carried 32 pdr.
-Nevertheless, as the largest ship in a squadron comprising eleven ships-of-the-line and two frigates, she was serving as the flagship of Admiral Don Juan Lángara, when on 16 January 1780, she was seen by a British fleet commanded by Admiral George Brydges Rodney.
+Nevertheless, as the largest ship in a squadron comprising eleven ships-of-the-line and two frigates, she was serving as the flagship of Admiral Don Juan Lángara, when on 16 January 1780, she was seen by a British fleet commanded by Admiral George Rodney.

 The faster British ships closed, and battle began around 16:00.
 Santo Domingo, trailing in the Spanish fleet, received broadsides from the 74-gun ships HMS Edgar, HMS Marlborough, and HMS Ajax before exploding around 16:40.
 Marlborough and Ajax then passed the 70-gun Princessa to engage other Spanish ships.
 Princessa would eventually engage in an hour-long battle with HMS Bedford before striking her colours around 17:30.
 The chase continued into the dark; at 19:30, the 74-gun HMS Defence came upon Fénix and engaged her in a battle that lasted over an hour.
 Fénix was then broadsided in passing by another seventy-four, HMS Montagu, and the 90-gun HMS Prince George, wounding Lángara in the process.
 Fénix finally surrendered to the 64-gun HMS Bienfaisant, which arrived late in the battle but shot away Fénix's mainmast.
 At 21:15 Montagu engaged the 68-gun Diligente, which struck after her main topmast had been shot away.

 Around 23:00, the 70-gun San Eugenio surrendered after having all of her masts shot away by the 74-gun HMS Cumberland while HMS Culloden of 74 guns and Prince George, engaged the 70-gun San Julián and compelled her to surrender around 01:00 the next day.
 The last ship to surrender was the 68-gun Monarca.
 After shooting away the topmast of the 74-gun HMS Alcide, she engaged in a running battle with the frigate HMS Apollo and struck when Rodney's flagship, the 98-gun HMS Sandwich, came upon the scene around 02:00.
 San Eugenio and San Julián were blown ashore and lost, but the other four were taken into the Royal Navy.
 Four other Spanish vessels escaped from the action.